StillWolf/ATCA-SNN/README.md

 All params can be changed in params.py.
 For recognition tasks, please use MSE loss function.
 For TCA tasks, please use "ATCA_TCA_Loss" in loss_func.py.

-The code in the main branch is using for instrument recognition and sound classification, and the code in the "DVS-Gesture" branch are wiriting for event data.
+The code in the main branch is using for instrument recognition and sound classification, and the code in the "DVS-Gesture" branch are writed for event data.

 ## Neuron Params Test